Azure HPC Cache

 File caching for high-performance computing (HPC)

-Run flexible, file-based workloads in Azure
+Run latency-sensitive file-based workloads in Azure

 Keep important work moving.
 Azure HPC Cache lets you transfer excess compute capacity to Azure while leaving large datasets in your network-attached storage (NAS) or in Azure Blob storage for a cloud NAS solution.